BrianMcConway/brendan-doyle-running-club/README.md

 ### Strategy Plane
 #### Site Goals
-List the primary goals of the Brendan Doyle Running Club website.
+The primary goals of the

 ### Agile Methodologies - Project Management